Fennel.com Review: Key Takeaways

 Margin Service

-Fennel does not offer margin accounts.
-All trades are placed on a cash basis.
+Fennel does not have margin accounts.
+All trades are made with cash only.

 Security Research

-The Impact tab is where a company’s ESG score will be found.
-For Apple, we found a score of 45, which is considered poor by ESG standards.
+The Impact tab shows a company’s ESG score.
+For Apple, we found a score of 45, which is low by ESG standards.

 Miscellaneous Services